-As soon as an LDM (Leak Detection Module) from the optional Water Leak Detection and Water Shut OFF Kit is connected to the control, the Leak Detection Function will be automatically enabled.
+As soon as an Leak Detection Module (LDM) is connected to the control, the Leak Detection

+Function is automatically enabled.
 Errors E10, E11, and buzzer will be enabled as well.
 With the LDM connected, if the voltage at the LDM input falls below 1.45 V a "Water leak detected" alarm will be in place (E10 and Buzzer beeping continuously).
 This alarm will cease if the LDM input voltage rises above 1.55 V (leak condition ceased).
-Also when the owner acknowledges the event, he/she can silence the buzzer for 5 minutes by pushing the D button for 3 seconds.
+Also when the owner acknowledges the event, he/she can silence the buzzer for 5 minutes by pushing the 🐱 button for 3 seconds.
 After 5 minutes, if the leak condition is still in place (LDM voltage < 1.45 V) the buzzer will start beeping continuously.
-A new push on the D button will silence the buzzer again for 5 minutes and so on.
+A new push on the 🎽 button will silence the buzzer again for 5 minutes and so on.
 Once connected, if the LDM gets disconnected, the error E11 warning shall be in place (to let the owner know that the LDM function it is not operational).
-If for any reason the LDM should be unplugged on purpose, the LDM function and associated errors can be disabled by pressing the 🖸 button for 5 seconds.
+If for any reason the LDM should be unplugged on purpose, the LDM function and associated errors can be disabled by pressing the $\mathbf{\Sigma}$ button for 5 seconds.
 It will remain disabled until an LDM module is connected again.